Power-law Bianchi type I inflation with multiple vector fields: Introduction

 \section{Introduction}

 In modern cosmology, the cosmological principle, which is a hypothesis stating that the universe is homogeneous and isotropic on large scales, has served as an underlying assumption.
-A universe obeying the cosmological principle would be uniquely described by the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric \cite{Aluri:2022hzs}.
-Moreover, the cosmological principle is supported by the cosmic no-hair conjecture proposed by Hawking et al \cite{Gibbons:1977mu,Hawking:1981fz}.
-According to the conjecture, all homogeneities and anisotropies (a.k.a. classical spatial hairs) would vanish as the universe expands.
-Therefore, if the conjecture holds, the initial conditions become unimportant and the cosmological principle is realized in later time.
-Remarkably, the validity of the cosmic no-hair conjecture has been examined extensively by many people, e.g., see Refs. \cite{Wald:1983ky,Barrow:1987ia,Mijic:1987bq,Kitada:1991ih,Kleban:2016sqm,East:2015ggf,Carroll:2017kjo,Kaloper:1991rw,Barrow:2005qv,Tahara:2018orv,Starobinsky:2019xdp,Galeev:2021xit,Nojiri:2022idp,Starobinsky:1982mr,Muller:1989rp,Barrow:1984zz,Jensen:1986nf,SteinSchabes:1986sy} for an incomplete list of literature.
-Many of them have focused on the so-called inflationary phase of the early universe, which was proposed as a resolution to some fundamental issues in modern cosmology such as the flatness, horizon and magnetic monopole problems \cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu}, to see if the cosmic no-hair conjecture is valid or not.
+A universe obeying the cosmological principle is uniquely described by the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric \cite{Aluri:2022hzs}.
+Moreover, the cosmological principle is supported by the cosmic no-hair conjecture proposed by Hawking et al. \cite{Gibbons:1977mu,Hawking:1981fz}.
+According to the conjecture, all inhomogeneities and anisotropies, a.k.a. classical spatial hairs, vanish as the universe expands.
+Therefore, if the conjecture holds, the initial inhomogeneities and anisotropies become unimportant, and the cosmological principle is realized at later times.
+Remarkably, the validity of the cosmic no-hair conjecture has been examined extensively by many authors, see Refs. \cite{Wald:1983ky,Barrow:1987ia,Mijic:1987bq,Kitada:1991ih,Kleban:2016sqm,East:2015ggf,Carroll:2017kjo,Kaloper:1991rw,Barrow:2005qv,Tahara:2018orv,Starobinsky:2019xdp,Galeev:2021xit,Nojiri:2022idp,Starobinsky:1982mr,Muller:1989rp,Barrow:1984zz,Jensen:1986nf,SteinSchabes:1986sy} for an incomplete list.
+Many of these works have focused on the inflationary phase of the early universe, which was proposed as a resolution to several fundamental problems in modern cosmology such as the flatness, horizon and magnetic monopole problems \cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu}, to assess whether the cosmic no-hair conjecture is valid.